Corey Patterson: St. Louis Cardinals

-On July 27, 2011, Patterson was traded to the St. Louis Cardinals with Octavio Dotel, Marc Rzepczynski and Edwin Jackson for Colby Rasmus, P. J. Walters, Trever Miller and Brian Tallet.
+On July 27, 2011, Patterson was traded to the St. Louis Cardinals with Octavio Dotel, Marc Rzepczynski, and Edwin Jackson for Colby Rasmus, P. J. Walters, Trever Miller and Brian Tallet.
+In his final major league action, Patterson batted .157 with 4 doubles in 44 games for St. Louis to close out the 2011 season.

-Return to Milwaukee
+Milwaukee Brewers (second stint)

 On January 30, 2012, Patterson signed a minor league contract to return to the Brewers organization.
-He played 117 games for Nashville Sounds, the AAA team of the Brewers, batting .251 with 39 RBI in 390 plate appearances.
-For the first season since his Major League debut, he did not play in the Major Leagues.
+He played 117 games for Triple-A Nashville, batting .251 with 39 RBI in 390 plate appearances.
+For the first season since his major league debut, he did not play in the major leagues.

 New York Mets

-He signed a minor league contract with the New York Mets in February 2013.
+Patterson signed a minor league contract with the New York Mets in February 2013.
 The Mets released Patterson in March 2013.

-Seattle Mariners
+Seattle Mariners (second stint)

-He signed a minor league contract with the Seattle Mariners on April 30, 2013 but was released on June 6, after hitting only .175 in 19 games for the AAA Tacoma Rainiers.
+Patterson signed a minor league contract with the Seattle Mariners on April 30, 2013, but was released on June 6, after hitting only .175 in 19 games for the Triple-A Tacoma Rainiers.

 New York Yankees

 Patterson signed a minor league deal with the New York Yankees on June 21, 2013.
-He elected free agency on November 4, 2013.
+He elected free agency on November 4.

+Post-playing career and personal life

+After retiring as a player, Patterson became the manager of the collegiate summer baseball Brookhaven Bucks in the Sunbelt Baseball League in 2015.
+He won league titles in 2018 and 2019.

+Patterson is the older brother of infielder Eric Patterson and the son of former NFL defensive back Don Patterson.
+Patterson committed to play college football as a wide receiver for the Georgia Tech Yellow Jackets before signing with the Cubs.